aws-samples/aws-modernization-with-akuity/content/2_ModuleTwo_ArgoCD/_index.md

 weight: 2
 ---

-# Set Up Your Argo CD Instance
+# Deploy with Argo CD!
 Let's get your cluster set up on the Akuity platform.
 Let's utilize the Akuity Platform Agent AWS Add-On to save us the time of writing out the YAML files needed to launch an Argo CD Instance!